timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Gets all installed modules listed in [PSModulePath](https://docs.microsoft.com/en-us/powershell/developer/module/modifying-the-psmodulepath-installation-path) environment variable.

 ### Conclusion
+Once you have installed PowerCLI as above, connect to your VMware environment using [Connect-VIServer](https://code.vmware.com/docs/6702/cmdlet-reference#/doc/Connect-VIServer.html).
+Once credentials have been passed, you are able to manage your VMware environment using PowerCLI.

 Hope you're having a great day and this is of use.